abeidahmed/rails-heroicon/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/abeidahmed/rails_heroicon.
+Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/abeidahmed/rails-heroicon/blob/main/CODE_OF_CONDUCT.md).